INTO-CPS-Association/fmu-rabbitmq/readme.md

 </ScalarVariable>
 ```

 In total the fmu creates two connections with which the rabbitmq communicates with an external entity, for the content data and system health data respecitvely.
-There are two channels for each connection, one channel that handles the publishing and the other that handles the consuming.
-Note that the variable with value reference=4 serves as a base for the configuration of the connection for the content data, whereas the variable with value reference=9 does the same for the connection for the system health data.
+Note that the variable with value reference=4 serves as a base for the configuration of the connections for both content and system health data.

 The fmu configures the name of the channels as follows:
-${routing key base}+"_from_cosim" for publishing, which would result in "linefollower_from_cosim" and "system_health_from_cosim" given the values in the above example.
+${routing key base}+".data."+"from_cosim" for publishing, which would result in "linefollower.data.from_cosim" and "linefollower.system_health.from_cosim" given the values in the above example.
 Data sent from the
 rabbitMQ can be consumed from these topics.
-${routing key base}+"_to_cosim" for consuming, which would result in "linefollower_to_cosim" and "system_health_to_cosim" given the values in the above example.
+${routing key base}+"_to_cosim" for consuming, which would result in "linefollower.data.to_cosim" and "linefollower.system_health.to_cosim" given the values in the above example.
 Data to be sent
 to the rabbitMQ should be published to these topics.

 ## Dockerized RabbitMq